hamidaebadi/tiralabra-2022-tic-tac-toe/docs/use-guidlines.md

 ```

 ### How to play the game?
-It's very simple, just write where to put your sign into the table
+It's very simple, just write where to put your sign into the table.
 Game board is zero-indexed